zeugor/zeugor.github.io/content/articles/2021-05-09-java-optional-get-value.md

    at Main.main(Main.java:15)
 ```

 While `orElseThrow()` ends up in a very clean code, the stack trace lacks the missed email that cause this exception.
-Unless the given parameter is sensitive data that we should not be logged, it is preferable used `orElseThrow​(Supplier<>)`, because we can provide a richer message to the exception that we will help us in future analysis of buggy issues.
+Unless the given parameter is sensitive data that we should not be logged, it is preferable used `orElseThrow(Supplier<>)`, because we can provide a richer message to the exception that we will help us in future analysis of buggy issues.

 ``` java
 User fetchUser(String email) {
    return user.orElseThrow(() -> new NoSuchElementException("No email ''" + email + "' present'"));
 }
 ```
-// TODO dont extract only string

 With the custom message we get a more helpful stack trace with the email that caused the exception.